April 2026

 Harran, May 2026

-Before we left Harran, another citizens came our way: this handsome fellow.
+Before we left Harran, another citizen came our way:

-"Maybe he's dressed up to be on the outlook for a partner, I mean, weddings do take place in this town..."
+"Maybe he's on the outlook for a potential partner, and

 Karahantepe, May 2026